liyunbao/log_analysis_openai/README.md

 This is a basic setup for a log analysis tool.
 We can build more sophisticated system by fine-tuning the OpenAI model parameters, or handling more complex log analysis tasks.

 ## License
-log_analysis_openai is available under the Apache 2.0 license.
+log_analysis_openai is available under the MIT license.
 For more details see LICENSE.